liujingg/androidx/androidx-kt-args/README.md

 }
 ```

-Also supports `bindOptionalBooleanArg` optional binding, `bindBooleanArrayArg` array binding, please see [ArgsBinder.kt] for more binding methods.
+Also supports `bindBooleanArrayArg` array binding, please see [ArgsBinder.kt] for more binding methods.

 ### Encapsulate all parameters into a data class